Mediabrands Worldwide, Inc.

 “EU” means the European Union and Iceland, Liechtenstein and Norway.

-“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Mediabrands in the U.S. from the EU or Switzerland in connection with (a) the Mediabrands website (www.ipgmediabrands.com), (b) MBD&T’s relationships with its Clients, vendors and service providers, and (c) the services offered by MBD&T, and (iii) recorded in any form.
+“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Mediabrands in the U.S. from the EU, UK or Switzerland in connection with (a) the Mediabrands website (www.ipgmediabrands.com), (b) MBD&T’s relationships with its Clients, vendors and service providers, and (c) the services offered by MBD&T, and (iii) recorded in any form.

 “Privacy Shield Principles” means the Principles and Supplemental Principles of the Privacy Shield.